-- Hotel facilities: Leisure facilities, saunas, whirlpools and other facilities advertised as available at a hotel, unless specifically stated as being "free" will carry a charge payable to the hotelier.
+- Hotel facilities: Leisure facilities, saunas, hot tubs and other facilities advertised as available at a hotel, unless specifically stated as being "free" will carry a charge payable to the hotelier.
 Children may not always be allowed in hotel bars, particularly in North America, even when accompanied by their parents.
-In some cases swimming trunks not shorts and swimming hats may be compulsory.
+In some cases swimming trunks, not shorts, and swimming hats may be compulsory.

 - Fitness rooms/health suites: Facilities will vary and we cannot guarantee the range or type of equipment provided will be as extensive as in a purpose built gym.

 - Saunas: In Austria it is quite usual for people not to wear bathing costumes in saunas.